SergioCampbell/SergioCampbell/README.md

 ### Hi there 👋

-I am a front end developer and make awesome and unique web applications, customized for every single project.
-In the future I want to be a full stack development, so I'm focus and growing up with every single people for any project.
+I am a software developer and I make awesome and unique web applications, customized for every single project.
+In the future I want to make a big community were everyone can learn and deploy their own knowledge to create the way to the next generation, so I'm focus and growing up with every single people for any project.

-`console.log("I say project two times... project, project, project")`

 **Languages and dev tools:**
 <ul>